 John Wayne Biography

-Wayne was honored with a United States postage stamp released in April of 2004...
-Wayne was married three times, all to Latinas...
-Wayne was the uncle of heavyweight boxer Tommy Morrison, who also starred in the movie Rocky V...
-Wayne did not serve in World War II; though he was within draft age (34) at the time of Pearl Harbor, he was eventually classified 3-A (deferred for family dependency -- Wayne had four children) and later 2-A (deferred in the national interest).
-The issue is a touchy one, and many of Wayne's fans insist that he was actually classified 4-F due to an old football knee injury, a bad ear, or a chronic back injury...
+John Wayne was honored with a United States postage stamp released in April of 2004...
+John Wayne was married three times, all to Latinas...
+John Wayne was the uncle of heavyweight boxer Tommy Morrison, who also starred in the movie Rocky V...
+John Wayne did not serve in World War II; though he was within draft age (34) at the time of Pearl Harbor, he was eventually classified 3-A (deferred for family dependency -- Wayne had four children) and later 2-A (deferred in the national interest).
+The issue is a touchy one, and Wayne was never classified 4-F, although many of Wayne's fans insist that he was or should have been due to an old football knee injury, a bad ear, or a chronic back injury...
 A heavy smoker, Wayne recorded a famous anti-smoking TV ad after being diagnosed with lung cancer...
-After surving lung cancer and heart surgery, Wayne developed gastric cancer, his final illness.
+After surving lung cancer and heart surgery, John Wayne developed gastric cancer, his final illness.